paidright/quokka/README.md

 The function `id'` is a helper function available in the library to extract the foreign key value of the parent entity when generating the `insert` statement for the database.

+#### Custom Foreign Key Columns

+When we use functions like `buildWith1Rel` `Quokka` relies on a simple convention when generating insert statements to populate foreign key columns.
+This convention will not suit all scenarios.
+For schemas which have foreign keys which do not follow convention `Quokka` comes with alternate functions such as `buildWith1CustomRel`.
+Let's look at a concrete example to better understand what we are saying.
+Let's take two tables `users` and `accounts`.
+If the `accounts` table has a foreign key named `user_id` to the `users` table then to populate both `users` and `accounts` we can use the function `buildWith1Rel`.
+But if the `accounts` table has a foreign key column named `usersid` then the function `buildWith1Rel` will fail as it will try to insert the foreign key into the column `user_id`.
+So in this case we use the function `buildWith1CustomRel`, this function takes a `Relation` as an argument.
+The `Relation` type takes the `ParentTable` and the `FK` type in its constructor, and we set the name of the foreign key column in the `FK` type.

 ### Populating Associate Tables